Gouvernathor/attributes_manager/README.md

 ### Set

 The `attributes_manager.set` class is a set of `attributes_manager.attribute` objects.
 It simplifies usual operations done on sets of attributes in adjusters or defaulters.
 Its constructor can take any iterable of strings or attributes, and will convert them accordingly.
-It offers the following methods:
+It provides the following methods:
 - `add` and `update`, which in addition to converting their parameters to attributes, take the optional `added` keyword-only parameter to force those (only those passed) to the given addedness.
 - the usual operations of the set type
 - `find(name=None, added=None)`, which returns an arbitrary attribute in the set satisfying the provided conditions, or None if none is found.